Have your say!

 The Bathurst Caribou Range Plan Working Group is doing community and decision-maker engagement on options prior to developing a draft range plan.
 Discussion documents have been produced to guide engagement.

-Barren-ground caribou are the most abundant subspecies of caribou found the Northwest Territories.
+Barren-ground caribou are the most abundant subspecies of caribou found in the Northwest Territories (NWT).
 Various herds range over the taiga forests and tundra of the NWT mainland.

 Many people rely on caribou as a food source, and caribou hides are still traditionally tanned and made into clothing such as jackets, gloves and footwear.

 There are several distinct barren-ground caribou herds in the NWT:

 The Government of the Northwest Territories (GNWT) tracks the movements of barren-ground caribou cows using satellite collars.